work at height rescue plan

 As an employer, company or business, you are legally required to have an up-to-date working at height rescue plan if your employees are at any risk of injury when working from height.
 This is to ensure that your work is in line with the government's Work at Height Regulations (2005).

-Examples of working at height include:
+Examples of work at height include:

 • Working on a ladder or stepladder